emre-f/emre-f/README.md

-## Hi there, I'm Emre 👋
+# Hi there, I'm Emre 👋

-Currently...
+## Currently

-...working as a Software Engineer at [Clearco](https://www.clear.co/).
+Working as a Software Engineer at [Clearco](https://www.clear.co/).

-...completing my Master's Degree part time at Georgia Tech.
+Completing my Master's Degree part time at Georgia Tech.

-### Things I am working on...
+## Things I am working on...
 Video games
 - I have a game published on Steam, I like to participate in game jams, currently testing ideas for my next game project.
 - You can find my existing projects [here](https://www.emreferhatoglu.com/projects).